-Activity based budgeting is a budgeting method in which budgets are prepared using Activity Based Costing after considering the overhead costs.
-In simple words, activity based budgeting is a management accounting tool that does not consider the past year’s budget to arrive at the current year’s budget.
-Instead, it deeply analyzes and researches the activities that incur the cost are deeply analyzed and researched.
+Activity-based budgeting is a budgeting method that uses activity-based costing while preparing budgets.
+In simple words, activity-based budgeting is a management accounting tool that does not consider the past year’s budget to arrive at the current year’s budget.
+Instead, it deeply analyzes and researches the activities that incur the cost.
 Based on the outcome of the study, the resources are allocated to an activity.